mercadopago/devsite-docs/guides/shopify/integration-test.en.md

 10. Open a new incognito window and log in to Mercado Pago using the buyer test account created in step 3.
 11. In the same window logged in as the buyer, access your store and make a purchase providing test information, such as the phone number and email of the buyer test account.
 In "Document", select the option **OTHER** and enter 9 digits.
 Also, use the test cards available in the corresponding [documentation](/developers/en/docs/shopify/additional-content/your-integrations/test/cards).

+After completing a test purchase using one of the checkouts, the purchase approval will be visible in the Shopify Admin Panel, except for purchases made through offline methods which will remain in pending status.

 > WARNING
 >
 > Important
 >
-> After completing a test purchase using one of the checkouts, the purchase approval will be visible in the Shopify Admin Panel, except for purchases made through offline methods which will remain in pending status.
-> <br><br>
 > During testing, you will be operating in the production environment; however, it is a test where you will be using fictitious credentials to simulate real scenarios.
 Upon completing the tests, remember to replace the seller credentials (both production and test), entered in the plugin panel in step 8, with your real Mercado Pago account credentials.
 This action will allow you to continue selling in your store and avoid confusion.
 > <br><br>
 > Additionally, the orders will be recorded in the transaction history of the Mercado Pago seller test account.